Crypto Beginner

 How do crypto pump-and-dump groups work?

 While the platforms they use usually allow anyone to join in, there still is a hierarchy within the groups.
 The group admins are often at the top of the pyramid.
-Then there are high-ranked members who have the privilege of receiving alerts about potential pump-and-dump moves before all the others.
+Then some high-ranked members have the privilege of receiving alerts about potential pump-and-dump moves before all the others.
 This allows them to purchase the asset concerned when its price is low and sell it off at a high—well before the price begins to plummet.

 One of the most well-known pump-and-dump scams unfolded last year.
 In November 2021, the native token of a project inspired by the TV series Squid Game suddenly surged by a phenomenal 2,400% in a 24-hour window.
 But it was in for a massive fall soon after because the developers disappeared with member funds.
 They had pumped and dumped.